Skip to main content

 Will a heat pump installed via BUS definitely give me an EPC C?

 Not guaranteed, but likely for many properties.
-Heat pumps typically improve EPC scores by 10–25 points.
+Heat pumps typically improve EPC scores by 10 to 25 points.
 A property rated D65 could reach C75+ with a heat pump alone.
-However, poorly insulated properties rated E or F may still fall short of C even after a heat pump.
-The safest approach is to combine a heat pump with insulation measures.
-Use our grant checker to model your specific property.
+Poorly insulated properties rated E or F may still fall short.
+Combine a heat pump with insulation for the best outcome.

 Can I use the BUS if the property is currently tenanted?

 Yes.
-The property does not need to be vacant for you to claim.
-However, heat pump installation typically requires the heating to be off for a day or more, and there may be some disruption to the property.
-Most landlords schedule installations during a void period or with advance notice to tenants and written consent.
-The tenant's income or benefit status is completely irrelevant to BUS eligibility.
+The property does not need to be vacant.
+However, heat pump installation typically requires the heating to be off for a day or more.
+Most landlords schedule installations during a void period or with advance notice and written consent from tenants.

-Is the Boiler Upgrade Scheme taxable income for landlords?
+Is the Boiler Upgrade Scheme grant taxable income for landlords?

 The BUS grant is not treated as rental income.
 However, it reduces your capital expenditure on the installation.
-The tax treatment of the remaining net cost (your out-of-pocket spend) depends on whether the installation is treated as a capital improvement or a revenue expense.
-This is a complex area — speak with an accountant familiar with property tax before proceeding.
+The tax treatment of the remaining net cost depends on whether the installation is treated as a capital improvement or a revenue expense.
+Speak with a property tax accountant before proceeding.

 Can I combine the Boiler Upgrade Scheme with other grants?

-Yes — the BUS can be used alongside other schemes for different measures.
+Yes.
+The BUS can be used alongside other schemes for different measures.
 For example, you can use ECO4 to fund insulation improvements alongside a BUS heat pump installation.
 The Warm Homes Local Grant covers a broader package but may not be stackable with BUS on the same property.
-Confirm compatibility with your local authority and installer before committing.
+Confirm compatibility with your local authority.

 Your Next Steps